Gaige Grosskreutz says he feared for his life before Kyle Rittenhouse shot him during Kenosha unrest

 In May 2020, George Floyd’s slaying in Minneapolis kick-started a wave of racial justice protests that spread worldwide.
 Two days after Floyd’s killing, Grosskreutz said, he attended a protest in Milwaukee and noticed the need for medics, so he and a friend operated a mobile first aid station out of a pickup truck that summer.
 In Kenosha, Grosskreutz said, he had treated about 10 people before he was shot.

-Last month, Grosskreutz filed a lawsuit against Kenosha authorities, alleging that the shootings that killed Rosenbaum and Huber and wounded him were “a natural consequence of the actions” of the police department and sheriff’s office.
+Last month, Grosskreutz filed a lawsuit against Kenosha authorities, alleging that the shootings that left Rosenbaum and Huber dead and him wounded were “a natural consequence of the actions” of the police department and sheriff’s office.

 The lawsuit argues that these authorities and their leaders “deputized Rittenhouse and other armed individuals, conspired with them, and ratified their actions.”
 Grosskreutz’s lawsuit said that when Rittenhouse shot him, he lost 90 percent of his right biceps.

-Rittenhouse’s attorney highlighted this lawsuit when he questioned Grosskreutz on Monday, suggesting that his odds of succeeding in the civil suit would improve if Rittenhouse is convicted.
+Rittenhouse’s attorney highlighted this lawsuit when he questioned Grosskreutz on Monday, suggesting that his odds of succeeding in the civil suit would improve if Rittenhouse were convicted.

 The trial began with jury selection last week, during which 150 possible jurors were summoned and then pared down to 20 people, a dozen of whom would wind up deciding the case.
-Since then, one juror was dismissed for making a joke about the Blake shooting and another due to a pregnancy issue.
+Since then, one juror was dismissed for making a joke about the Blake shooting and another for a pregnancy issue.
 The judge has said the trial is likely to end early next week.

 Berman reported from Washington.